 If you’re interested in any of these activities and want to learn more, there will be a table set up on Monday (10/2) and Wednesday (10/4) outside of Commons where information will be provided and ribbons for Mental Health Awareness will be given out.

 Sabrina McAlister, a senior at Roanoke College who was previously featured on our site and recently interviewed by our college’s research blog, presents her findings on time perception at the Research Showcase in Fintel Library on September 22, 2017.
 (The link to the interview by Marcus Stewart can be found at the bottom of the page.)

-Another psychology student presented her findings on moral decision making through focusing on self-driving cars.
+Megan Miller ’18, another senior psychology student, presented her findings on moral decision making through focusing on self-driving cars.
 Her project included the results from her survey on SONA, in which students were asked various questions regarding their views on self-driving cars and whether or not they believed these cars were an ethical means to reduce car-related fatalities.